Subscribe To HBO's Game Of Thrones Prequel: An Updated Cast List Updates

 If you're familiar with Josh Whitehouse, you're probably a fan of Poldark.
 The actor played Hugh Armitage for ten episodes.
 He'll appear in the upcoming remake of Valley Girl, tackling the role originally played by none other than Nicolas Cage.
 You can also find his face on billboards in certain places, as he is the face of Burberry's new fragrance campaign.

 Unfortunately, there are even fewer details about Josh Whitehouse's role on the Game of Thrones prequel project than there are for Naomi Watts.
 Deadline reports that he landed "a lead role," which at least indicates that he'll play a prominent character.
 Beyond that, we can only guess.
-Since the news about Naomi Watts' casting preceded the news about Josh Whitehouse by a single day, perhaps we don't have to wait too long to learn more about characters to debut in the pilot.
+Now, onto some new castings!

 The setting of the spinoff does mean that none of the Game of Thrones characters we've come to know and love/hate will be able to appear, unless Bran uses his Three-Eyed Raven powers to visit the past (and perhaps build the Wall as Bran the Builder).
 The spinoff action will reportedly take place during an era of transition, as the world moves from "the golden Age of Heroes into its darkest hour."